 The Solutions Approach to Sourcing GRC Planters

-From a very broad perspective, GRC planters can be either sourced as a commodity or as a solution and both approaches can be appropriate depending on the circumstances.
-Let’s have a closer look at each of these approaches.
+From a broad procurement perspective, GRC planters can be sourced either as a commodity or as a solution.
+Both approaches can be appropriate depending on project scale, design complexity, and site logistics.

 The Commodity Approach